 Adding sugar to a coffee is as good as coca-cola.
 It must be taken hot, of course.
 If you are nervous or upset, it is best avoided.

 Stay in bed.
-It’s amazing how good it feels to rest after eight hours.
+It’s incredible how good it feels to rest after eight hours.
 Rest is one of the best remedies for a hangover, either in bed or on the couch watching an old movie.

 7. Cold shower